-25.3.3.4 DELETING AN EVENT CONDITION
+27.3.3.4 DELETING AN EVENT CONDITION

-You can delete an existing event condition by pressing the red X button next to the event condition.
+You can delete an existing event condition by pressing the red minus sign (-) button next to the event condition.

-25.3.4 RULE ACTIONS
+27.3.4 RULE ACTIONS

-Are the operations the administrator wishes the server to carry out in response to server events that match their rule conditions.
+'Rule Actions' are the operations the administrator wishes the server to carry out in response to server events that match their rule conditions.
 Event actions can be of two types: